minaeva/news_aggregator/README.md

 ### Workflow

-User: registers, subscribes to a keyword/set of keywords.
+User-service: accepts user's registration and subscription to the keywords.

-News-aggregator: fetches the news, saves the new ones to db, looks for the keywords, if any is found - it is produced to the Kafka broker.
+Aggregator-service: fetches the news, saves the new ones to db, looks for the keywords, if any is found - it is produced to the Kafka broker.

-Notification: consumes the event and sends emails to the users who have the subscription to the keyword the event contains.
+Notification-service: consumes the event and sends emails to the users who have the subscription to the keyword the event contains.

-News-aggregator: gets the users request with the JWT token, requests users' keywords, responds with all the articles having the keywords user has subscribed to.
+Aggregator-service: gets the users request with the JWT token, requests users' keywords, responds with all the articles having the keywords user has subscribed to.

+[To Do] Statistics-service: provides reports on keywords, users, articles.

 ---
 ### Technology stack